georgio-sd/aws-articles/ECR-Lifecycle.md

 }
 ```
 The first two rules with a high priority (1 and 2) set expiration period for images with tags `prod` or `dev` to 30 years.
-The last rule with a low priority (10) will not be able to delete these images because it would violate the first two rules
+The last rule with a low priority (10) will not be able to delete these images because this would violate the first two rules
 but it will be able to delete all other images.